 MSCA: McCarthy Scales of Children Abilities; CPSCS: California Preschool Social Competence Scale; DSM-IV-ADHD: ADHD Criteria of Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition.

+Fish, traffic, and all the other variables that you use at the end are missing in this table!!

 Table 2.
 Concentrations of metals in urine samples (ųg/g creatinine) during first and third trimester of pregnancy: